 Perhaps people are starting to understand that this is a false contrast.
 Ironically so, the conservative think tank 'The American Enterprise' tweeted a month ago that solar energy required 79 times more man power than electricity generated by coal.
 Apart from the fact that these numbers are highly misleading – simply because they counted all people in this new industry that install solar panels, while the coal mines are already there – the conservative argument is apparently to say that fossil fuels provide less jobs.
 And that's true.
 In the US, there are two times fewer coal miners than installers of solar panels.
 Even more ironic: a coal museum in Kentucky switched completely to solar energy because this saved up to ten thousand dollars per year in power bills.

 On the film festival of Cannes, Al gore just premiered his new film "An Inconvenient Sequel: Truth to Power", which will be released this summer.
 By now, he also appears to acknowledge that putting the emphasis on solutions is more constructive than to incite fear.
 Fortunately, these solutions are in full swing: a record amount of electric cars is driving through our streets, coal power plants are closing worldwide, and solar and wind energy are expanding everywhere.
 But I highly doubt whether these projects came forth from fear – no, rather hope for a better future.

-This text first appeared in Klassekampen on 2 Jun 2017
+This text originally appeared in Klassekampen on 2 June 2017